-For some students, one of their biggest obstacles for study abroad is their parents.
+For some students, they’re not the only decision maker when it comes to study abroad.
 If your parents financially support you, or simply play a big part in your decision making, they could be the make or break for deciding if you’ll study abroad or not.

 Some of the reasons that parents get apprehensive about study abroad could be safety concerns, financial concerns, and a general not understanding of the benefits.
 Well that’s why us, and this article are here!
 The key to getting your parents on board for study abroad is to get them to see that study abroad is one of the best ways you can invest in your future.

-So, if your parents aren’t exactly on board with your study abroad dreams, here are 8 tips to get them rooting in your corner.
+So, if your parents aren’t exactly on board with your study abroad dreams or if you’re simply preparing to talk to your parents about study a, here are 8 tips to get them rooting in your corner.

 When you approach your parents about study abroad, you’re practically going in for a job interview and you need to be prepared.
 They’re going to ask you a series of questions about why you should go, what it will cost, where you’ll live, how safe it is, etc., and you’ll need to have an answer for each question.